-The Man behind the 1900 Speech
+The Man Behind the 1900 Speech

 The Millennium Prized Problem event declares the seven unsolved mathematical problems not just in this generation but in the previous eras as well.
 Solving them is no Amsterdam holiday.
 You cannot buy solutions with just voucher codes.
-A mathematical needs to put time and effort to solve these problems.
+A mathematician needs to put time and effort to solve these problems.
 This event, and subsequently, this tech blog, will not be available if not for a 1900 speech from a man named David Hilbert.
 Who is David Hilbert?
 What did he do to have the audacity to mention 23 unsolved problems at that time and to challenge the mathematicians of that era to try and solve all of them?

 He was a German mathematician who lived from 1862 to 1943.
 He was recognized as one of the most popular and most influential mathematicians of all time.
 His work over a wide range of fields has continued to help mathematicians of varying generations.
 Some of these fields include Commutative Algebra, Algebra Number Theory, Integral Equations, Mathematical Physics, and Invariant Theory.